We're the longest-established school playground equipment provider around - we know a thing or two about playground design.

 It all begins with the design; think about the needs of your SEND children and see which areas you need to improve in your current provision.
 The design should be simple, adaptable and suitable for the shape and size of your playground.

 Ask the children in your school about their favourite areas to play in on your playground and why.
 Ensure you ask a variety of ages, abilities and interests.
-You could take your inclusive playground design options to the school council to give them the final say on the layout.
+You can take your inclusive playground design options to the school council in order to give them the final say on the layout.

 An activity some Ofsted inspectors may undertake during inspections, it is essential to know how your SEND children interact with your playground and how inclusive it is.
 Choose a few SEND children to observe and monitor during breaktimes and lunchtimes for a week.
 Notice their interaction with particular equipment, limited time on favourite equipment, or accessibility issues.